approov/quickstart-react-native/README.md

 ✔ Found Approov management token.
 ✔ Registered debug app for 1h:
 registering app Shapes
-0ryxGWdWRXGcFJO26vqV9dJzU5Fo/XZ81ccF9ihK9mg=com.shapes-1.0[1]-2974  SDK:Android(2.5.0)
+0ryxzWdWtXGcFKO26vqV8dJzU5Fo/XZ82cdF9ihK9mg=com.shapes-1.0[1]-3742  SDK:iOS(2.6.0)
-registration successful, expires 2020-12-31 00:59:04
+registration successful, expires 2021-03-14 15:92:65
 ✨  Done in 4.76s.
 ```

 By default, the `Debug` configuration is registered with Approov for one hour, useful for debug and testing.

 The app will be recognized by Approov within five minutes.
-Unfortunately, rerunning the app with the `run-ios` command will not work because it uses the `lldb` debugger to launch the app, and the default Approov security policy will block an app running in a debugger from making prootected API calls.
+Unfortunately, rerunning the app with the `run-ios` command will not work as expected because react-native uses the `lldb` debugger to launch the app, and the default Approov security policy will block an app running in a debugger from making protected API calls.
 Instead, run the `deploy-ios` command:

 ```
 $ yarn run react-native deploy-ios